waynodiablo/Oystercard/further_javascript/09_finish_single_note_page.md

 ### Learning objectives covered

-- Support multiple content "pages" in a single page app.
+- Support multiple content "pages" in a frontend, single page app.
 - Use the `hashchange` event to load page content when the browser URL changes.

 ### To complete this challenge, you will need to: